BuGlessRB/lockandload/README.md

 - Both high and low priority asynchronous loading of Javascript and CSS files.
 - Leverages native browser speed for high priority loading (by getting out of the way).
-- Legacy support for $(...) jquery riddled synchronous code.
+- Legacy support for $(...) jQuery riddled synchronous code.
 - Legacy support for loading synchronous Javascript.
 - Single-page-app support using $$(...) page refresh callbacks.
 - Supports IE10 and up and all other webbrowsers.